-The following Annual Report covers the monitoring period 1 July 2012 - 30 June 2013.
-During the period under review, the Company held a total of five resource consents for the injection of fluids by DWI.
-The consents permitted discharges from five separate wellsites in the South Taranaki area.
-The consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, heated water, contaminated stormwater and waste drilling fluids.
+The following Annual Report covers the monitoring period 1 July 2013-30 June 2014.
+During the period under review, Origin Energy Resources New Zealand Limited (the Company) held five resource consents for the disposal of wastes by deep well injection (DWI) from five separate wellsites in the South Taranaki region.
+The consents held by the Company permit the discharge of a range of fluids by DWI, including produced water, heated water, contaminated stormwater, water based drilling fluids and hydraulic fracturing fluids, including return fluids.
 The consents include a number of special conditions which set out specific requirements with which the Company must comply.

-The following report provides details of the DWI consents held by the Company during the period under review, outlines the Company's DWI activities during this period, and discusses the monitoring programme implemented by the Council and its results.
-The report also provides an assessment of Company performance with regard to consent compliance and makes recommendations regarding the future monitoring of the Company's DWI activities.
+The following report provides details of the DWI consents held by the Company during the period under review, and outlines their DWI activities during this period.
+The report also outlines the compliance monitoring programme implemented by the Taranaki Regional Council (the Council) with regard to these activities, discusses its results, and provides an assessment of the Company's performance with regard to consent compliance.
+The report concludes with recommendations regarding the future monitoring of the Company's DWI activities.